Greetings from The Shipping Tribune!

 Promote Your Organisation & Brand

-This time the conference is going to be even bigger and better.
+Use our global reach to promote your brand.
 The conference presents a unique and unmissable opportunity for organizations to enhance their visibility and promote their brand to their global audience.
-Use our global reach to promote your brand.
 You can reach more than 100,000 industry professionals in various shipping hubs spread across the globe through our e Newsletter and other social media platforms.

 Introduction & Objective: